Inference in Difference-in-Differences: How Much Should We Trust in Independent Clusters?: Appendix (for online publication)

 Consider a very simple example where states $j=1,...,N$ are partitioned into equally-sized groups of states $\Lambda_1,...,\Lambda_F$, and potential outcomes are given by

 Note that this is a particular case of the potential outcomes model determined by equation (\ref{LFM}).
+We think of that as a ``super-population'' model where the finite population is drawn.
+Therefore, when we consider such design-based approach, we condition on the realizations of $\theta_j$, $\gamma_t$, $\lambda_t(f)$ for $f=1,...,F$, and $\epsilon_{jt}$, for all states and for all periods.
 For simplicity, we assume treatment effects are homogeneous, and consider the case in which $\alpha_{jt} = 0$ for all $j$ and $t$.
-Therefore, our estimand, which is the finite-population analogue to the average treatment effect, is equal to zero.
+In this case, our estimand, which is the finite-population analogue to the average treatment effect, is equal to zero.

-We think of that as a ``super-population'' model where the finite population is drawn.
-Therefore, when we consider such design-based approach, we condition on the realizations of $\theta_j$, $\gamma_t$, $\lambda_t(f)$ for $f=1,...,F$, and $\epsilon_{jt}$.
-To capture spatial correlation problems, we consider that treatment allocation is such that $F_1 = F/2$ groups of states are randomly allocated into treatment, and then all states in these groups receive treatment.
-Let $\pi_j$ be the marginal probability of treatment for state $j$.
-From the results derived by \cite{rambachan2020designbased}, it is clear that the DID estimator is unbiased over the treatment assignment distribution, because $\pi_j=1/2$ for all $j$.\footnote{ More generally, \cite{rambachan2020designbased} show that the DID estimator is unbiased over the randomization distribution if $\sum_{j=1}^N (\pi_j - \bar \pi) (\nabla Y_{j}(0))=0$.
-Considering an alternative randomization distribution that satisfies this condition on the marginal probabilities of treatment assignment does not change our main conclusions. }
+To capture spatial correlation problems, we consider that treatment allocation is such that $F/2$ groups of states are randomly allocated into treatment, and then all states in these groups receive treatment.
+Therefore, the DID estimator is unbiased over the treatment assignment distribution.\footnote{Let $\pi_j$ be the marginal probability of treatment for state $j$.
+From the results derived by \cite{rambachan2020designbased}, it is clear that the DID estimator is unbiased over the treatment assignment distribution, because $\pi_j=1/2$ for all $j$. { More generally, \cite{rambachan2020designbased} show that the DID estimator is unbiased over the randomization distribution if $\sum_{j=1}^N (\pi_j - \bar \pi) (\nabla Y_{j}(0))=0$.
+Considering an alternative randomization distribution that satisfies this condition on the marginal probabilities of treatment assignment does not change our main conclusions. } } The problem we want to evaluate is whether researchers would face relevant inference distortions if they cluster they standard errors at the state level (instead of clustering at the $F$ groups of states).
+In other words, in this design-based approach, we consider the case in which treatment was assigned at the ``groups of state'' level, but the researchers proceeded with an inference method that would be asymptotically valid if treatment were assigned at the state level.
+As mentioned above, this can be the case because they were unaware that treatment was assigned at a ``groups of states'' level.